-AssetAccountant™ is a sophisticated depreciation engine that takes care of all of your fixed asset depreciation and leasing.
+AssetAccountant™ is sophisticated fixed asset software that takes care of all of your fixed asset depreciation and leasing.

 Australia and the ATO have some particularly interesting interpretations and rules around the application of tax and depreciation relating to vehicles detailed below.